Josh Cohen (soccer): Maccabi Haifa

+2019–20: Debut season and runner-up

 On July 19, 2019, Sacramento Republic and Maccabi Haifa agreed to a transfer of Cohen to the Israeli Premier League club in advance of their 2019–20 season.
 Cohen made his first start on September 25, 2019, where he was in net for a 3–0 victory over Maccabi Netanya.
 He returned to the starting line-up on October 26, 2019, for another 3–0 victory, this time over Hapoel Kfar Saba.
 He then started every game until the season's eventual postponement.
 In that time, he conceded only 15 goals in his 21 games, saw out 12 clean sheets, and helped lead Maccabi Haifa to a second-place finish at the end of the first stage of the regular season.

 Cohen was named the Israeli Premier League's Player of the Season in 2020–21, leading Maccabi Haifa to their first league championship since their last one in 2010–11.

+In the 2021–22 season, Cohen led the club to repeat as Israeli Premier League Champions, finishing the season with the best defensive record in the league and earning 16 clean sheets across the campaign.
+This earned Maccabi Haifa a 2022-23 UEFA Champions League playoff round berth, where they would go on to defeat Olympiacos, Apollon Limassol, and Red Star Belgrade.
+In the ensuing UCL group stage, Cohen's five saves led Haifa to a 2–0 clean sheet win over Juventus.

+In May 2023, Cohen and Haifa clinched their third consecutive Israeli Premier League title with a 5–1 win over Maccabi Netanya.

+Atlanta United

+On December 14, 2023, Cohen signed with Major League Soccer club Atlanta United as a free-agent through the 2025 season with a club option for 2026.